chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ### <a name="rop-fallible"></a>`Fallible`

 [Explain when to use this class; mainly for querying remote services] [Explain the limits; what exceptions do we catch and when.
-Do not expect to much]
+Do not expect to much;
+ LINQ extensions are unchecked.]

 If `edi` is an object of type `ExceptionDispatchInfo`:
 ```csharp